EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Are these stars?”
 Victoria studied one of my pieces.
 “Pretty cute…”

 “I think they taste better as stars.”
-I placed the knife down.
+I placed the knife down, making sure the tip pointed away from us.

 “Hmm.”
-She pondered my statement.
+She didn’t agree?
 “Come here\!”

 A full on hugging attack.
 “How is my daughter this cute\!”
-Sometimes, I don't really understand Victoria.
-Nonetheless, whenever she hugged me I couldn’t help but feel a bit happier.
+I didn’t really understand Victoria sometimes.
+Nonetheless, whenever she hugged me with her warm arms I couldn't help but feel a bit happier.

-Setting the table for three, my father came down the stairs groggily.
+Setting the table for three, Gale came down the stairs groggily.

 “What’s for breakfast today?”
 He asked, slumbering toward his seat at the end.

 “Vegetable stew and fried potatoes”.
 We were now all seated.
 “Phew, you better wash up afterwards.
 I can practically smell the alcohol coming from you, how many did you have yesterday”

 “I didn’t even get to take a sip, some guy spilled his whole cup all over me”.
-He lifted his spoon toward his mouth.
+He took a spoonful of the stew.
 “Wow, is it just me or did your cooking get better lately?”

-“It’s a secret ingredient I found lately.”
-My mother smirked mischievously, as he inhaled the bowl of stew.
+“It’s a secret ingredient I added lately.”
+My mother smirked mischievously.

+He inhaled the bowl of stew.
 “Poison is it?”

 “What nonsense\!
-Why would I poison the same food as Esther and I are eating”
+Why would I poison the same food as Esther and I are eating.”

-“She didn’t deny it…” My father murmured to me.
+“She didn’t deny it…” Gale murmured to me.

-“What you are tasting is the talents of your daughter.
-She has helped me in the kitchen lately.”
+“What you are tasting is the sweat and efforts of our daughter.
+She has helped me out in the kitchen lately.

 “Really?
 She did feel more mature lately, but to think my child is now all grown up…” Fake-wiping his fake tears, he gave me a few pats.

-“I should give a gift to my now all grown up daughter, say it and it shall become yours.”
+“I should give a gift to my now all grown up daughter, say it and it shall be yours.”
 He said theatrically, eliciting a chuckle out of his wife.

-“I don’t really need anything”
+“I don’t really need anything.”

-“She really did go and grow up…” Father slumped his shoulders.
+“She really did go and grow up…” Gale slumped his shoulders.
 “How about this?”
 Rummaging through his pockets, he pulled out a silver coin.

 “Isn’t a silver coin a bit much, honey?
 You could buy a day’s worth of food with that”

-“Wait until you see this.”
+“This is nothing, wait until you see this.”
 Leaving the table, he came back with a book in hand.

 “I heard you were interested in monsters.”
 It was a monster lexicon.

-“Whoah, thanks\!”
+“Whoah.”
 I could finally see what the monsters looked like.

 “So my daughter likes monsters more than money, noted”